-- Wash your hands with warm water and soap to remove the excess sweat and oils.> The warm water will feel hot on the fingers or other areas where you have a lack of circulation.
-Hold the warm water over this area for a little bit to warm it up and jump start the blood flow to this area.
+- Wash your hands with warm water and soap to remove the excess sweat and oils.
+The warm water will feel hot on the fingers or other areas where you have a lack of circulation.
+Hold the warm water over this area for a little bit to warm it up and jump-start the blood flow to this area.
 While doing so, move or flick your finger to also help move the blood through this area.

 - Time to deal with your stress or nerves!
 The state of your hands is your nerves, stress, or anxiety manifesting on your physical surface.
-Since you have a nice quiet moment in the bathroom, take a couple deep breaths and let them out slowly.
+Since you have a nice quiet moment in the bathroom, take a couple of deep breaths and let them out slowly.
 Close your eyes and picture yourself smiling, happy, dancing, and feeling free from your stress and nerves.
 Picture yourself smiling and free.
 That will carry over onto your current emotional state and you’ll feel better.
 Trust me!

 Hangnails are pesky and can literally hurt worse than a breakup if you bite and pull them to try and remove them.

 They are very common and are typically caused by having those dry hands we already talked about.

 They can also be caused by not clipping nails correctly, or from excessive use of nail polish remover and other chemicals that dry out or harm your skin.

 Prevent hangnails by moisturizing regularly and by wearing hand protection when working, cleaning, or doing anything that can dry out your skin.